Sooke Gathering Place

 I just got a huge property tax increase and am afraid of another one

+Your concern about another one is completely reasonable.
 It helps to separate two things: what is being proposed now versus what would actually change your tax bill right away.

-how much is actually borrowed (it may be less than the maximum)
+- How much is actually borrowed (it may be less than the maximum)

-interest rates at the time borrowing happens
+- Interest rates at the time borrowing happens

-repayment term length
+- Repayment term length

 What other funding sources are being pursued besides borrowing?